 The TypeDescription object describes which value types are allowed.
-It only makes sense in the appropriate context, and it is normally used for describing allowed values of an object that is capable of storing other values.
-For example, in a value table a TypeDescription object can describe allowed value types for each column.
+It only makes sense in the appropriate context, and it is normally used for describing the allowed values of an object that is capable of storing other values.
+For example, in a value table, a TypeDescription object can describe allowed value types for each column.

 Note that a TypeDescription object and a Type value are different entities.
 A Type value defines the type of a specific value, while a TypeDescription object defines the acceptable range of values for an entity that can store values.